-Chef Hans Rueffert’s stage 3 gastric cancer led to him losing his entire stomach, and changing the way he eats forever, an irony not lost on him considering his career.
-Since Hans has no stomach, his food is literally ‘fast tracked‘ through his system and thus knows first hand what makes him feel good or bad.
-Which is why he adds probiotics to his diet.
+In part one of our interview series, we introduced you to Chef Hans Rueffert whose stage 3 gastric cancer led to him losing his entire stomach, changing the way he eats forever, an irony not lost on him considering his career.
+Since Hans has no stomach, his food literally fast tracks through his system making him instantly aware of what makes him feel good or bad, which led him to add probiotics to his diet.

-So many things now say ‘contains yogurt, contains Greek yogurt’ and they are shelf stable products.
-While they are not lying, the Greek yogurt was added before it was processed and then it was brought to a temperature to make it shelf stable, killing off the good bacteria.
-People must understand once you raise foods above certain temperature, you are killing off those bacteria, and they are what you are looking for.
+So many products now say, “contains yogurt,” but they are shelf-stable.
+While they are not lying, the Greek yogurt was added to the product before it was processed, which was then brought to temperature to make it shelf-stable, killing off the good bacteria.
+People must understand that once you raise foods above a certain temperature, you are killing off those bacteria, which is what you are actually looking for.

-One thing I’ve learned from other cultures, such as the Persian culture, is that even if they eat overcooked food, they always eat a live fresh component with every meal.
-When you ask why they are doing this, they say it’s to aid digestion.
-For example they will have fermented cheese with meals.
-They’re not thinking about the bacteria but they are having it, as they have the probiotic connection.
+One thing I’ve learned from other cultures, such as the Persian culture, is that they always eat a live, fresh component with every meal.
+When I’ve asked why they are doing this, I’m told it’s to aid digestion.
+For example, they will have fermented cheese with meals.
+They’re not thinking about the bacteria, but they are having it, as they have the probiotic connection.
 Indian food is similar.
-You don’t have to eat one hundred percent raw food, just make sure you’re having some of that good bacteria whenever you can.
-With a name like Hans, my favorite probiotic food has to be sauerkraut!
-You can buy dead sauerkraut in a can, but this is not full of the benefits that fresh, refrigerated sauerkraut has.
-The same goes for Kimchi.
-If you’re not already incorporating probiotics into your diet, give them a try.”
+Incorporate fermented foods that contain good bacteria whenever you can.
+With a name like Hans, my favorite probiotic food has to be sauerkraut.
+You can buy dead sauerkraut in a jar that is shelf-stable, but this will not give you the full benefits that fresh, refrigerated sauerkraut has.
+The same goes for kimchi, grab your kimchi from the refrigerated section.
+If you’re not already incorporating probiotics into your diet, give them a try.